 If we are choosing a professional partner via a procurement, then we should not use just price-based evaluation criteria.
 We often hear complaints from the market about collaborations that got started through a procurement, both from the buyers and the service providers.
-Lately, though, more emphasis has been placed on content rather than price in procurement evaluation criteria.
+Lately, though, more emphasis is on content rather than price in procurement evaluation criteria.
 That has enabled companies to find more suitable professional partners for their projects.

 How to involve our clients and partners?